Illegal occupation of land by travellers

 If a landowner is in breach of any planning or license requirements, then the authority will take proceedings against the landowner to require removal of the illegal encampment.

 Landowners can talk to the gypsies/travellers to see if a leaving date can be agreed.
-If a leaving date cannot be agreed you will need to take proceedings in the County Court under the Civil Procedure Rules 1998 to obtain a Court Order for the gypsies' or travellers' eviction.
+If a leaving date cannot be agreed they will need to take proceedings in the County Court under the Civil Procedure Rules 1998 to obtain a Court Order for the gypsies' or travellers' eviction.
 There must be a minimum of two clear days between service of documents and the court hearing.
 To get details of court proceedings contact:

 Chichester County Court